Skip to main content

 Image

-7. Add a route that sets handson-transit-gateway as the target when the destination is the CIDR of handson-vpc-a.
+6. Add a route where the destination is the CIDR of handson-vpc-a, and set handson-transit-gateway as the target.

 Image